splunk/public-o11y-docs/sp-oncall/spoc-integrations/azure-monitoring-integration-guide.rst

 Splunk On-Call
 ==================

-Activate the Microsoft Azure integration by going to :guilabel:`Integrations`, :guilabel:`All integrations`.
+Activate the Microsoft Azure integration by navigating to :guilabel:`Integrations`, :guilabel:`All integrations`.
 Select the :guilabel:`Azure Monitoring` integration option, then select :guilabel:`Enable Integration`.

 Copy the service API endpoint to your clipboard.
 Make sure to update the routing keys.
 See :ref:`spoc-routing-keys`.